 Fasika Delessa, Business Management

 Fasika is a proud Marylander, by way of Addis Ababa, Ethiopia, from where her family resettled nearly 20 years ago.
 At Smith, she has been involved in the Center for Social Value Creation since her freshman year, a place she calls home because of its "intersection between social impact, public service, and business."
 Fasika is a Social Innovation Fellow alum, coffee-lover, reader, and loyal c-span viewer.
+Learn more about Fasika in this featured web story!

 What Fasika hopes to gain from being an Impact Ambassador: “I want to Connect more with the Center for Social Value Creation, and help more students become involved and share all I've learned over the years.
 Show that all sectors need to be involved in the fight for social justice!”